BenLinCP/LoST/README.md

-# LoST
-Localized and Sequential Thresholding
+# LoST - Localized and Sequential Thresholding

-Synthetic image files for training and testing of LoST algorithm.
+Synthetic image files for training and testing of LoST algorithm, which include
+1. Training set
+2. Testing set - emulation of dilution series
+3. Testing set - images with repeated simulated counts